 Blockchain is not immune to hacking, but being decentralized gives blockchain a better line of defense.
 To alter a chain, a hacker or criminal would need control of more than half of all computers in the same distributed ledger (unlikely, but may be explained later).
-The blockchain was created to be completely immutable, so once data is placed inside the blockchain, it cannot be manipulated.
+One supposed guarantee of the security of a blockchain system is “decentralization”.
+If the copies of the blockchain are kept on a large, widely distributed network of nodes, there is no weak spot to attack, and it is difficult for anyone to accumulate enough computing power to subvert the network.

+But recent work by Sirer and his colleagues shows that neither bitcoin nor Ethereum is as decentralized as you might think.
 They found that the top four bitcoin mining operations had more than 53 percent of the system's average mining capacity per week.
 With the same measure, three Ethereum miners accounted for 61 percent.
-Blockchain transactions are also protected by cryptography.
-Each transaction is signed with a private key and can then be verified with a public key.
+The blockchain was created to be completely immutable, so once data is placed inside the blockchain, it cannot be manipulated.

 This means that data stored within the blockchain itself is highly secure.
 Blockchain is an encrypted electronic ledger that was developed about a decade ago to protect bitcoin transactions.
 The system records every key action or decision in a transaction or business process, in chronological order.
 As the database does not have a centralized entry point and is distributed over a computer network, many experts say it cannot be hacked.

 Its reputation for safety and security and its ability to streamline complex business processes and make them more transparent has drawn the blockchain's attention to other industries, including manufacturing.
 Manufacturers are especially interested in using blockchain to manage the supply chain and protect themselves and their customers from counterfeit products.
 Blockchain technology enables decentralization through member participation in a distributed network.
 There is no single point of failure and a single user cannot change the transaction log.